If I live to see 100, let me live it like Olivia de Havilland, with class, humor…and in Paris.

 My fascination with and appreciation of Olivia de Havilland began when I was high school, at the same school she had graduated from in 1934, Los Gatos High School in Los Gatos, Calif.

 The summer between my junior and senior years I had a job working in the school library, and my tasks included repairing older books.
 One of those was the school’s 1934 yearbook, and the librarians turned a blind eye as I spent a little too much time looking for all mention of her.
-I wish I had a copy of her senior portrait, for even then she had unusual poise and grace.
+Even then, she stood out from her peers in her poise and class in front of a camera.

 Classic movie fans, indeed anybody familiar with her work,

-will know her best for two roles, one as Melanie in Gone With the Wind and the second as the dashing Errol Flynn’s most frequent leading lady.
+will know her best for two roles, as Melanie in Gone With the Wind and as the dashing Errol Flynn’s most frequent leading lady.

 She was nominated for an Academy Award as Best Supporting Actress for her work in Gone With the Wind in 1939, but it wasn’t until she starred in the phenomenal film To Each His Own in 1946 that she won her first Oscar, for Best Actress in a Leading Role.
 That was followed three years later by the same award for one of my favorite of her films, The Heiress.

 In between those two wins, she received a Best Actress nomination for The Snake Pit, a ground-breaking film about the treatment of the mentally ill.
-As someone who deals with bipolar disorder, I’m grateful for her work in what I hope & pray is now a long-outdated portrayal of institutionalization.
+Bringing those images to the screen created public awareness of the plight of millions, and those who suffer from mental illness today can be thankful for her work in what I hope & pray is now a long-outdated portrayal of institutionalization.

 She had one sister, the late Joan Fontaine.
 Miss Fontaine was a year younger, and the two are the only sisters in Academy Award history to each win an Oscar for Best Actress.